Letters of Evaluation

 Asking for Letters

 Asking for letters from individuals can be a delicate process.
 Please do not make your request when you pass the individual in the hall.
 Make an appointment or stop by during their office hours.
 Come prepared to update them (verbally and in writing) on your accomplishments.
 Remind the professors of the courses you took with them, specifically refer to any papers (you should always keep term papers and examinations on file) you wrote in their classes, and offer to lend them copies.
 If their comments on your papers/exams were positive, remind them.
-We suggest that you consider attaching the appropriate Premedical Committee forms and/or a résumé to the Evaluation Forms that you give to these individuals.
+We suggest that you also include a résumé

 Please give serious consideration to which individuals you plan to approach; once we receive their letters in our office, they will appear in your Committee letter.
 Again, we require a minimum of three and maximum of five letters.
 As the deadline for the letters draws near, check with the individuals to see whether they sent them to the Premedical Office.
 If not, gently remind them of the due date.
 If the letters have gone out, thank them verbally, and follow up by sending written thank-you notes.

 Remember: It is your responsibility to follow up on your letter requests and to complete your file on time.
-Again, your letters must be in our office by March 1st.
-Extra Evaluation Forms can be picked up in our office.
+Again, your letters must be submitted by March 1st.